Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 Studies suggest hydrogen exposure may:

-Because these responses involve gene activation and enzyme production, their effects can continue even after the hydrogen molecules themselves have left the body.
+Because these responses involve gene activation and enzyme production, their effects can continue after the hydrogen molecules themselves have dissipated.

 The Role of Mitochondria